Where is Aston University?

 Sport Aston University website

-The website above also lists the range of sports clubs you can become involved with here at the University run via the University Athletic Union.
-Many of these allow you to compete against other Universities through BUSA (The British Universities Sports Association) as well as just training, keeping fit or simply enjoying sport.
+The website above also lists the range of sports clubs you can become involved with here at the University organised via the University Athletic Union.
+Many of these allow you to compete against other Universities through BUCS (The British Universities and Colleges Sport) as well as just training, keeping fit or simply enjoying sport.

 Birmingham was also the first UK "City of Sport for all" and more International sporting events/competitions are held here than in any other UK city.